burritojustice/california-as-an-island/README.md

 # California as an Island

-For a while, people thought California was an island thanks to Garci Rodríguez de Montalvo and his 1510 romance novel, "Las sergas de Esplandián".
+For a while, people thought California was an island.
+The name came from Garci Rodríguez de Montalvo and his 1510 romance novel, "Las sergas de Esplandián".

 _Know, that on the right hand of the Indies there is an island called California very close to the side of the Terrestrial Paradise; and it is peopled by black women, without any man among them, for they live in the manner of Amazons._